Guidance for staff

 How do I opt out of using Encore?

 If you decide that some of your sessions are not suitable for recording and want to opt out, the most straightforward way to do this is to use the light indicator within the room to switch off a recording.
 The indicator button enables you to pause, stop and cancel recordings.
 A recording about to start is indicated by a pulsing green light and one in progress is indicated by solid red.
 To stop a recording, before you begin the lecture simply press and hold down the indicator until the light turns to solid green - this indicates that recording has stopped.
-This mechanism will be in place from the start of term.

 We are also currently working on an ‘opt out’ web portal that will be available later this term.
 This will enable you to opt out of recording your lectures in advance.
 Once this service is available, we will share more detailed information and instructions.